German doubts about fracking could prove costly

 Germany plans not only more renewable energy from wind and solar, but the phasing out of nuclear by 2022 and a swing away from polluting coal to cleaner natural gas.

-Ironically, these plans could tip the balance in favor of fracking, albeit on a modest scale, say some industry and environment experts.
+Ironically, these plans could tip the balance in favour of fracking, albeit on a modest scale, say some industry and environment experts.

 That is because without nuclear Germany will need an alternative source of stable, clean energy to complement intermittent renewables.